 The Burj Khalifa is the tallest building on the planet and found in the heart of Dubai.
 It’s marketed as one of the main attractions in Dubai, offering an unrivaled perspective of the city.
 But the observation deck experience is a bit on the pricey side.
-So many visitors want to know if it’s worth it?
+So many visitors want to know: is the Burj Khalifa Observation Deck worth it?
 Here’s my take.

 How tall is the Burj Khalifa?

 The shining structure, opened in 2010, towers a mind-blowing 2,716.5 feet.
 It’s hard to wrap your head around just how tall that really is.
 Take a look at the image below to see how much it dwarfs some of the world’s other mega-structures, including the Empire State Building.
 It’s ridiculous.

 (It’s worth noting that in 2020-ish, “The Tower” in Dubai will surpass the Burj Khalifa and that the Jeddah Tower in Saudi Arabia will also claim the world’s tallest building title and will stand at least 3,280 feet tall.)